 Our non-employee directors, employees, and certain of our consultants have been and will be issued equity and/or granted options that vest with the passage of time.
-Up to a total of 5,100,000 shares of our common stock may be issued as stock options or restricted stock units under the Amended and Restated Monopar Therapeutics Inc. 2016 Stock Incentive Plan, and stock options for the purchase of up to 2,147,790 shares of our common stock have already been granted (1,215,724 stock options are exercisable) and are outstanding along with 633,042 restricted stock units that have been granted to non-employee directors and employees as of March 10, 2023.
-The issuance of such equity upon vesting of restricted stock units and/or the exercise of such options will dilute both our existing and our new investors.
-As of March 10, 2023, 189,346 stock options have been exercised.
+Up to a total of 3,100,000 shares of our common stock may be issued as stock options or restricted stock units under the Amended and Restated Monopar Therapeutics Inc. 2016 Stock Incentive Plan, and stock options for the purchase of up to 2,073,187 shares of our common stock have already been granted (1,228,157 stock options are exercisable) and are outstanding along with 502,912 restricted stock units that have been granted to non-employee directors and employees as of March 11, 2022.
+The issuance of such equity upon vesting of restricted stock units and/or the exercise of such options will dilute both our existing and our new investors and we expect to seek stockholder approval to increase the available shares under the Plan in the near-term.
+As of March 11, 2022, 21,346 stock options have been exercised.